 “Given the growth of Tesla and as they look at our business plan and see the amount of cash we will generate, they would like to explore possibilities that would result in a repayment earlier than 10 years, when we are in a financially sound situation and have access to multiple capital markets alternatives,” Deepak Ahuja, Tesla’s chief financial officer, said today in a phone interview.

-In a separate filing, Tesla said it plans to sell 4.34 million additional shares and expects to receive net proceeds of $128.3 million, or $147.6 million if the underwriter, Goldman Sachs Group Inc. (GS), exercises its option to purchase additional shares in full.
+In a separate filing, Tesla said it plans to sell 4.34 million additional shares and expects to receive net proceeds of $128.3 million, or $147.6 million if the underwriter, Goldman Sachs Group Inc. (GS:US), exercises its option to purchase additional shares in full.

 An additional offering “could alleviate capital concerns that have increased in recent quarters,” Amir Rozwadowski, a Barclays Plc analyst, said in a report today in which he restated his overweight rating on the shares.